hossainamzad/JavaScript_Gladiator/README.md

 - You'll be working in both `gladiator.js` and `arena.js`.
 - Use `index.html` to test your code in Chrome Devtools.
 - After each step, there's a block of code that you can copy & paste in your chrome devtools console to make sure you completed the step correctly!!!
+- If you can't figure out one of the steps, try writing some pseudocode in a comment in your file.
+You never know, it may come to you...

 ## ❗️ Your submission should include...